Medellin Travel Guide

 To call the U.S. from Colombia using a U.S. cell phone you’ll need to add “+1” then the 10 digit U.S. phone number.
 For instance, (503) 330-1234 would be +15033301234.
 If you are calling the U.S. from Colombia using a Colombian phone, you have to first dial the Colombian operator for one of the phone services in Colombia.
 “005” is Orbitel and “009” is Telecom, but there are others as well.
 You can choose which to use.
 For example, if you are dialing U.S. (503) 330-1234 from a Colombian phone using Orbitel, you would dial 005 1 503 3301234.

-Country Code for Colombia:
+Country Code for Colombia (telephone number in Colombia):

 To call Colombia from the U.S. land line, you need to add a few more things.
 First, “011” (the U.S. exit code), then “57” (Colombia country code), then the city code, then the Colombian number.
-Landlines in Colombia have 7 digit numbers and Colombian cell phones have 10 digit numbers.
+Landlines in Colombia have 7-digit numbers and Colombian cell phones have 10-digit numbers.
 Every city has a different city code, but it is “4” for Medellin and “1” for Bogota.
-For example, if the Colombian land line number is 3134576, then dial: 011 57 4 3134576.
+For example, if the Colombian landline number is 3134576, then dial: 011 57 4 3134576.
 Note that the number is a Medellin number because it starts with a “4”.
-If it is a cell phone you are calling in Colombia, then just 011 57, then the 10 digit number.
-If you are calling a Colombian cell phone from a US cell phone, just dial +57 then the 10 digit number.
+If it is a cell phone you are calling in Colombia, then just 011 57, then the 10-digit number.
+If you are calling a Colombian cell phone from a US cell phone, just dial +57 then the 10-digit number.

 Couple of other rules for making calls within Colombia.